krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 Systems Manager Parameter Store supports the storage of encrypted passwords; however, by default, they store unencrypted.
 Parameter Store does not have an automated mechanism for credential rotation

+#### I need a tool that automatically scans CloudTrail Logs, VPC Flow Logs, and DNS logs and identifies suspicious events that are not part of normal baseline activities in my account.
+Which service should I use?

+Guard Duty is a managed threat detection service.
+It learns by reviewing the CloudTrail events, VPC Flow Log, and DNS logs to build a baseline of normal activities.
+It checks network activity, data access patterns, account behavior.
+Any abnormal and suspicious activities are flagged and reported by Guard Duty.
+You can use CloudWatch Events and Lamda for automated remediation.

+#### Our application requires several third-party and open-source software libraries.
+How do I automatically check for vulnerabilities in these libraries?
+The solution should also check for any newly reported vulnerabilities.
+What capability can I use for this?

+Inspector can analyze your instance and application libraries for known vulnerability reported in the CVE database, CIS host hardening standards, network reachability assessment, and processes reachable over the exposed ports.

+#### Developers require a new version of the framework installed on the servers.
+I need to make sure all development servers have the latest version installed.
+What service should I use for this?

+With the Systems Manager’s Patch Manager capability, you can define baseline patch levels, and patch manager automatically patches the instances.

+#### Web Application Firewall allows for access limitation by IP address.
+However, it's important to highlight that WAF integration is exclusive to Application Load Balancer, CloudFront distribution, and API Gateway.
+Any of these:
+- Enable Advanced Shield on Network Load Balancer
+- Protect CloudFront using AWS WAF: A common strategy is to use CloudFront in front of NLB and protect CloudFront with WAF

+Cannot use:
+- GuardDuty is an intrusion detection system that can detect suspicious activities
+- AWS Inspector identifies software vulnerabilities in your EC2 instances and container images.
+Inspector does not block attacks.

+#### An online retailer is looking for an automated solution to alert about fraudulent transactions, fake and spam accounts.
+Which solution would you recommend?

+Amazon Fraud Detector can detect online frauds with machine learning.
+For example, this service can flag suspicious online payments, detect new account fraud and incorporate additional verification steps, account takeover detection, and so forth

+#### Apache Log4j vulnerability, which allows remote code execution and the ability to download and run arbitrary code on your servers.
+Let’s assume an issue like this vulnerability is reported and you want to assess the impact to your environment consisting of 1000s of servers and containers.
+What tools would you use to identify vulnerable systems and apply the fix?

+Use:
+- Inspector can scan hosts and container images and report Security exposures and vulnerabilities.
+This tool assigns a risk score to prioritize your remediation.
+- Systems Manager Patch Manager, you can automatically patch the vulnerable systems at scale.
+For patching container image, you may need additional CI/CD pipeline and tools to build a new image.
+The following will not help:
+- GuardDuty is an intrusion detection system that alerts about malicious activities in your environment.
+- Control Tower provides a blueprint that follows AWS security and compliance best practices and sets up a multi-account environment for you, called a Landing Zone.
+- Amazon Macie scans your S3 buckets and flags them if it contains sensitive data.
+Macie can also alert you when policies or settings in S3 buckets are changed in a way that reduces the security